-People often design the themes for their websites by starting with an image file (e.g., PSD).
-Even though every website design begins with an image, one must make a great effort to ensure that their website adheres to responsive design principles and is compatible with mobile devices.
+People often design website themes by starting with an image file (e.g., PSD).
+Even though every website design begins with an image, one must make a great effort to ensure that the website adheres to responsive design principles and is compatible with mobile devices.
 Let’s go into the topic, and find out all there is to know about this problem.

 What does it mean to have a responsive theme?

 The capacity of a website to change its presentation to accommodate any device it is being viewed on is what we mean when we talk about a website’s responsiveness.
 The days when most people utilized desktop personal computers are long gone; now, laptops, netbooks, tablets, tiny tablets, e-book readers, and smartphones, as well as phones, are used.